UX Careers Development Event 2018

 Looking for a job in UX or trying to work out how to take your UX career to the next level?
 Perhaps you are an employer looking for some new UX talent?

-Every June our careers event bring employers and candidates together to meet and find new opportunities over a glass of wine or beer.
+This November our careers event bring employers and candidates together to meet and find new opportunities over a glass of wine or beer.

 FREE EVENT – this event is free, but you still need to book your spot.
 Refunds will be issued to all event attendees.